nin-ran-jan/NLP_Project/README.md

 # NLP_Project
-This is the project we made for our NLP course in IIIT-Delhi.
+NLP course project at IIIT-Delhi.

 The project dealt with **classifying sentences as hateful, offensive, or neither**.
+A.K.A. **Multiclass Hate Speech Detection**.

 We implemented multiple **Transformer-based architectures** to achieve the results.